kprav/Android_TwitterClient/README.md

   * [x] User can click a “Compose” icon in the Action Bar on the top right
   * [x] User can then enter a new tweet and post this to twitter
   * [x] User is taken back to home timeline with **new tweet visible** in timeline
+* [x] User can **switch between Timeline and Mention views using tabs**
+  * [x] User can view their home timeline tweets.
+  * [x] User can view the recent mentions of their username.
+* [x] User can navigate to **view their own profile**
+  * [x] User can see picture, tagline, # of followers, # of following, and tweets on their profile.
+* [x] User can **click on the profile image** in any tweet to see **another user's** profile.
+ * [x] User can see picture, tagline, # of followers, # of following, and tweets of clicked user.
+ * [x] Profile view includes that user's timeline
+* [x] User can [infinitely paginate](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews) any of these timelines (home, mentions, user) by scrolling to the bottom
+* [x] User can **open the twitter app offline and see last loaded tweets**.
+Persisted in SQLite tweets are refreshed on every application launch.
+While "live data" is displayed when app can get it from Twitter API, it is also saved for use in offline mode.

 The following **optional** features are implemented: